Inglemoor-Coding-Computing/NCC-2024-Problems/problems/Disappearing Names/problem.md

 `1 <= N <= 1,000`

-All names will be one word - no space, and contain only letters a-z (either uppercase or lowercase).
+All names will be one word (no longer than 20 characters) - no space, and contain only letters a-z (either uppercase or lowercase).

 **Output Format**